GingerNinja23/ipop-documentation/Running-SocialVPN-or-GroupVPN-on-OpenWRT-Emulator.md

 This uses Qemu mipsel to run OpenWRT malta (designed specifically for Qemu)

-## Install Qemu and running OpenWRT on your system
+## Run OpenWRT on Qemu

-1. Update Debian/Ubuntu repo
+1. Install qemu and necessary utils

     ```bash
     sudo apt-get update